Enhanced Local Explainability and Trust Scores with Random Forest Proximities: Regression Use Case: Corporate Bond Price Discovery

-Figure \ref{badPred} shows two out-of-sample observations where the model's prediction of the return was far from the ground truth label - i.e., the realized return in the trade.
-The histograms show that even though in both cases the realized trade return (vertical red line) was well within the distribution of realized trade returns seen in the training set (orange histogram), this return falls well outside the distribution of trade returns for the nearest neighbor training points (blue histogram) that were responsible for generating the RF prediction (vertical green line), where a 95\% cumulative weight threshold was used to determine the number of nearest neighbors to include.
-Moreover, we can see in both cases why the model was more likely to be off in these cases by virtue of the training errors for the test point's nearest neighbors.
-As shown in Figure \ref{badPred}, the GAP-proximity-weighted mean absolute training error of the test observation's nearest neighbors, 40.89 in the first example and 29.86 in the second, was unusually high as compared with the mean absolute error for the entire training set, 18.19.
+Figure \ref{badPred} shows an out-of-sample observation where the model's prediction of the return was far from the realized return in the trade.
+The proximity-weighted distribution of target variables at the test point (blue histogram) furnishes not only an estimate of the conditional mean $E(y|x)$ of the target variable given the inputs, but of the entire conditional predictive distribution $p(y|x)$, where $E(y|x) = \int dx y p(y|x)$.
+Compared to the case of a successful prediction in \ref{goodPred}, it is clear visually that the predictive distribution here is much more spread out than is typical for the more successful prediction, advising a lower degree of confidence in the model's prediction in this case.
+Similarly, comparing the proximity-weighted MAE of nearest neighbors to the train set MAE shows that in this case, the model is likely to be substantially less accurate than is typical.
+As shown in Figure \ref{badPred}, the GAP-proximity-weighted mean absolute training error of the test observation's nearest neighbors, 36.67, was unusually high as compared with the mean absolute error for the entire training set, 18.27.

+Turning to the input features rather than the target, Figs \ref{scatterplots_regression_badPred} and \ref{marginal_plots_regression_badPred} show that the test point (red), and the proximity-weighted training points that contributed most to the model prediction at this point (orange), lie in a region of feature space where data is relatively sparse, helping to explain why the prediction was off.